Michael launches his own company MJJ PRODUCTIONS with Bill Bray & Miko Brando as first employees.

 January 10 : Michael visits the burn center at Brotman Memorial Center Hospital in Los Angeles .

 January 11 : At the first annual Black Gold Awards, produced by Dick Clark, Michael wins four awards (but does not attend).
 Janet is presented with the hottest female newcomer of the year award at the Black Gold Awards in Los Angeles (with a video congratulations from Michael).

 January 16 : Michael, Janet & LaToya attend the American Music Awards at the Shrine Auditorium in Los Angeles with Brooke Schields and Emmanuel Lewis.

 MJ wins an unprecedented eight awards including the special award of Merit presented by Diana Ross.
 The ceremony is watched by over sixty millions people.

-Michael & The Jacksons shoot a Pepsi commercial named Street directed by Bob Giraldi and featuring the group dancing in the street with a bunch of kids (including Alfonso Ribeiro & Siggy Jackson) on a Pepsi version of Billie Jean.
+January 24 : Michael & The Jacksons shoot a Pepsi commercial named “Street” directed by Bob Giraldi and featuring the group dancing in the street with a bunch of kids (including Alfonso Ribeiro & Siggy Jackson) on a Pepsi version of Billie Jean.

-During the filming of a second Pepsi commercial named Concert and directed by Bob Giraldi, a pyrotechnic failure causes an accident.
-Michael suffers second and third degree scalp burns but he is saved by Miko Brando and is rushed to to Cedar Sinai Medical Center where his arrival causes a media frenzy.
-All the Jackson family joins him at the hospital but Michael is moved to Brotman Memorial Hospital for treatment at the burn center.
+During the filming of a second Pepsi commercial named “Concert” and directed by Bob Giraldi, a pyrotechnic failure causes an accident.
+Michael suffers second and third degree scalp burns.
+He is saved by Miko Brando and is rushed to to Cedar Sinai Medical Center where his arrival causes a media frenzy.
+All the Jackson family joins him at the hospital.
+Later, Michael is moved to Brotman Memorial Hospital for treatment at the burn center.

 Michael arrives in NYC and takes a suite at the Hemsley Palace.